-The Memorial Healthcare Foundation is the charitable and fundraising arm of Moundview Memorial Hospital & Clinics (formerly Adams County Memorial Hospital).
+The Memorial Healthcare Foundation is the charitable and fundraising arm of Gundersen Moundview Hospital and Clinics (formerly Adams County Memorial Hospital).
 The Foundation originated from a fundraising committee appointed by the hospital board in September 1992 which included community citizens who wished to be on the committee to raise funds for capital equipment.
 The first piece of equipment replaced was the mammography illuminator for medical imaging to meet accreditation standards.

 The committee transitioned into the "Adams County Memorial Hospital Foundation" (now Memorial Healthcare Foundation) with an inaugural dinner on September 25, 1993 at Chula Vista Resort.
 The first Foundation Board of Directors included:

 The Foundation’s mission was, and is, to support the hospital through fundraising and public awareness; helping to create and sustain quality health care.

 The “Tree of Life”, located in the front lobby of the hospital, was donated by Jerry and Elaine Kotek at the time of the 1995/1996 hospital addition.
 The tree serves as a lasting memorial or tribute to represent the generosity of donors who contributed to the Foundation.

 The Foundation’s 10th Anniversary included its new name (Memorial Healthcare Foundation), new logo, expanded board of directors (from 7 to 20) and the beginning of a capital campaign for a new addition to the hospital.
 In February 2004, the Foundation announced over $800,000 was pledged through its capital campaign for the hospital’s new emergency room and family clinic addition (surpassing the campaign goal of $600,000).

 In July 2007, the Foundation completed and installed a historical wall in the hospital’s front lobby featuring pictures and information of the hospital’s early years.